The Colossal Squid Is Real and Our Oceans Just Got a Whole Lot Creepier

 With 95% of the ocean still unexplored, the next big discovery could be something even weirder, bigger, or stranger than anything we've seen yet.

-Stay curious.
-Stay wild.
+Stay curious, and stay wild my friends.
 The ocean certainly is.

 Here is the link if you want to see it!!